-The Digital Technology and Culture program emphasizes creative multimedia production and the critical analysis of various digital technologies.
-Students in DTC develop skills in web design, animation, graphic design, video production, virtual reality, and other emerging technologies.
+Through the Digital Technology and Culture program, students learn about a range of multimedia tools to create art, critically analyze media and craft designs.
+Students in DTC develop skills in web design, animation, graphic design, video production, virtual reality and other emerging technologies.

 WSU Tri-Cities digital technology and culture students have the opportunity to shape their coursework around their passions and are given the tools to excel in their individual career paths.

 Associate Professor Peter Christenson is the recipient of a US–UK Fulbright Scholar Award in Art & Design.
 He is also the creator of Null Set, a local interventionist magazine and collaborative organization.